Rakeela/dragora-notes/character-gallery.md

 	  * Her shiny, well-oiled feathers do actually leave her smelling like fish oil.
 It's a sign of good health!

 I may add more later.
 I may try to add every character I can recall, eventually... though I doubt it.

 Yoet was something of a first and last.
 In hindsight, she was almost prophetic.
 She felt pressured to keep herself in a pleasant state for lovers in a sexualized eternity... and lo, that was where I encountered bonobianism.
 So it was like...  that was supposed to be the answer, huh?
 Yoet couldn't put to words why that was dissatisfying to her, nor then could I.  I don't think I ever used her in a sexual scene, but I put away her qualms as I'd put away my own a few years earlier in pushing myself to adopt the presumption that sex would have true value.

 ---
 I can't use any of these without transplanting them.
 I will not likely use again the settings that they are from.
 I have thought about this in the context of Amadeus first, but I have realized that every character I add to this gallery has a kind of transplantation requirement profile as well.
 I'm going to write that out here.

 _Transplant Profile Gallery_
 * **Chimes:**
   * Physics:  Chimes is an artifact creature.
-It requires some kind of no-profile source of mobility, and can only exist in fantasy settings and the softest sci-fi.
+It requires some kind of no-profile source of mobility, and can only exist in fantasy settings or the softest sci-fi.
   * Society:  Pacifist.
 No war stories for Chimes.
 It is never actually a whirling ball of blades.
 * **Yoet:**
   * Physics:  Yoet self-identifies as a chemist, but we would probably consider her a nanotechnician.
 She can only exist in settings with advanced nanotechnology.